mesn1985/WebApplicationSecurityBasicsLab/JuiceShop/7_Fuzzing_input.md

 1. set the password to a static value again
 2. fuzz the user name with the created wordlist.
-3. which of the response with error code 500 contain something interesting?
+3. which of the responses with error code 500 contain something interesting?

 We will abuse this potential vulnerability in a later exercise.